 If they remain your customers, then it means you are offering great customer service and providing value through your product to customers.

-And if you don’t, then you know that there is some issue that needs to be solved ASAP.
+And if you don’t, then you know that there is some issue that needs to be addressed ASAP.

 1. Low cost

 The cost of acquiring a new customer is more than the cost of retaining an old customer.
 Therefore, companies should nurture existing customers more.